sj19330/Countr-Website-Design/README.md

-Website design project
+# Website design project

-Mock brand landing page

-Writen and designed from scratch by myself using html and css
+A design for a buisness landing page written from scratch in html and css

+##### Features:
+- sleek design
+- smooth automatic scrolling
+- interactive hovers
+- nice box shadows